 - Manly Tears: Talbot has lots of feelings.

-- My Secret Pregnancy: This is very easy to miss, but adds a tragic component to the story and (yet another) death on poor Edmund's hands, though he seems to be entirely oblivious to it.
+- My Secret Pregnancy: This is very easy to miss, but adds a tragic component to the story and [[spoiler: (yet another) death on poor Edmund's hands, though he seems to be entirely oblivious to it.
 In the first book, after his one-night-stand with Zenobia Brocklebank, Edmund tells her that if a happy accident were to occur, they would cross that bridge when SHE came to it.
 Not long after that, Zenobia takes to her cabin and is not seen again, presumably suffering from sickness.
 She is barely given a passing mention, and Edmund never seems to wonder about her health.
 Cut to the very end of the third book, as Edmund is reminiscing about the fate of his shipmates.
 He recalls offhandedly a letter from Mr. Brocklebank saying that Zenobia had died a few months after the voyage, with parting words to Edmund being "I am crossing the bridge."
 He laughs it off as nonsense, as there were no literal bridges in the area at the time.
-I may not have remembered the line from the first book myself, if it hadn't stuck out as being really funny in the mini-series (where she was not shown to have taken ill at all).
-Indeed I had thought that perhaps she had gotten pregnant and miscarried, as so much was made of Mrs. East's miscarriage tat the beginning and its effects on her health.
 The obvious implication, however, was that she was pregnant with Edmund's child and died either in childbirth or soon after it.
-YMMV, but for me this cast a dark shadow over Edmund's entire happy ending.
-A young woman carried his child, deteriorating and eventually dying, completely unnoticed by him, yet made clear to the reader.
-For all his development and for all his maturation, he remains in some ways, naive.

 - Oblivious to His Own Description: Near the end of the first book, Talbot overhears people discussing someone with a "Gothic" worldview, but who is nonetheless fairly likeable and not completely stupid.
 He assumes they are talking about Summers, though it is far more likely they are referring to him.